 “It’s a lovely gift,” he lied.
 “I guess I don’t quite match up to him yet, so I’ll leave you to your new toy.
 Any advice before I go further?”

 Penrose climbed to her knees, peering over the back of her chair at the carriage’s rear door.
 She didn’t take her eyes off it when she next spoke.

 “It’s not really a train after this room.
 It goes weird.”

 He moved to stand at her side, and she spared him a glance.

 “That’s why I sit here,” she grinned.
 “I like seeing all the weird things that come through.”

-“Of course you do,” he said, patting her head fondly as he wandered past, carefully manoeuvring around Penrose’s brother.
+“Of course you do,” he said, patting her head fondly as he wandered past, carefully maneuvering around Penrose’s brother.

 “Easy big boy,” he murmured in response to the beast’s threatening rumble.
-“I might not be her favourite version of me just yet, but I’d never hurt a hair on her head.”
+“I might not be her favorite version of me just yet, but I’d never hurt a hair on her head.”